 Diversity Remains a Top Priority

 As the world of technology progresses and provides us with, no doubt, excellent tools to assist humans and fill the gaps of human limitations, it is important that we don’t forget to work on improving ourselves too.
-Having a diverse workforce is the first step before employing these tools, so that we aren’t subconsciously affected from our own workplace biases.
+Having a diverse workforce is the first step before employing these tools so that we aren’t subconsciously affected by our own workplace biases.

-Relying on advanced technologies to help us during the hiring process can help us avoid our unconscious bias creeping into the equation - this starts by being aware of diversity within our won companies to avoid quietly sabotaging the effort to build equally diverse workplaces.
+Relying on advanced technologies to help us during the hiring process can help us avoid our unconscious bias creeping into the equation - this starts by being aware of the diversity within our own companies to avoid quietly sabotaging the effort to build equally diverse workplaces.

-Artificial intelligence is becoming one of the most promising technology that is changing the world as we know it - from healthcare sectors, automobile industries, entertainment, and of course, it has now emerged in the hiring sector.
-AI has taken the recruiting sector by storm, and has been implemented by hiring professionals in various companies world wide since 2018, and has been an ongoing trend since.
-It has changed the way recruiters carry out their jobs, and has allowed automation to make parts of the hiring processes more efficient.
+Artificial intelligence is becoming one of the most promising technologies that are changing the world as we know it - from healthcare sectors, automobile industries, entertainment, and of course, it has now emerged in the hiring sector.
+AI has taken the recruiting sector by storm, and has been implemented by hiring professionals in various companies worldwide since 2018, and has been an ongoing trend since.
+It has changed the way recruiters carry out their jobs and has allowed automation to make parts of the hiring processes more efficient.
 It has even been assisting hiring managers to mitigate unconscious bias